The reasons for this kind of kit

 -G.I.
 Low Quarter Rough Out Service Shoes

--M1936 Dismounted Leggings (May be cut-downs, but contact your sergeant first)
+-M1936 Dismounted Leggings (May be cut-downs, but contact your sergeant

 -•M1 Steel Helmet (Helmet web chinstrap should be sewn)

--•M1 helmet liner w/leather chinstrap (WWII liners generally have side posts and a grommet in the front for insignia device)
+-•M1 helmet liner w/leather chinstrap (WWII liners generally have side

 -Khaki or Olive Web Trouser Belt w/ black open frame buckle